 Women in STEM and SBS at the University of Maine

-Prior to initiation of the ADVANCE project at the University of Maine, tenure track women comprise 10% of faculty members in engineering, the physical sciences, mathematics and computer science, compared with 16% nationally; 23% of the social and behavioral sciences compared with 39% nationally.
-The numbers in biology (30%) compare favorably with national statistics (30%).
+Prior to initiation of the ADVANCE project at the University of Maine, tenure track women comprised 10% of faculty members in engineering, the physical sciences, mathematics and computer science, compared with 16% nationally, and 23% of the social and behavioral sciences compared with 39% nationally.
+The numbers in biology (30%) compared favorably with national statistics (30%).
 Source: NSF (2008)